SystemsApproach/private5g/arch.rst

 ..
 Lifted from OPs book (as a starting point)

 ..
-Probably should describe various deployment options before settling into the enterprise (edge cloud) story that we plan to continue throughout the rest of the book.
+Needs to describe various deployment options before settling into the enterprise (edge cloud) story that we plan to continue throughout the rest of the book.
+Main theme is: Orchestrtion is the final component.

 The architectural overview presented up to this point focuses on the functional elements of the mobile cellular network.
-We now turn our attention to how this functionality is realized in practice, and we do so in a decidely software-based and cloud-centric way.
-This lays the foundation for the rest of the book, and is a marked change from the conventional approach, whereby an operator bought closed and proprietary base stations and core appliances from one of a handful of vendors.
+We now turn our attention to how this functionality is operationalized, and we do so in a decidely software-defined and cloud-native way.
+This lays the foundation for the rest of the book, which builds towards supporting 5G connectivity as a managed cloud service.
+This is a marked change from the conventional Telco approach, whereby an operator bought purpose-built devices from a handful of vendors, and then managed them using the same Operations and Maintenance (O&M) machinery as was originally designed for the phone network.

 To make the discussion as concrete as possible, we use an open source implementation, called Aether, as an example.
 Aether is a